RahimUllah001/DjangoCourseStepByStep/README.md

 ### Day 53 Django QuerySet API Field Lookups Project
+You can view the full details of this project [here](./gs53day53-project53.md).

+### Day 54 Django Aggregation with ORM
-You can view the full details of this project [here](./gs523day53-project53.md).
+You can view the full details of this project [here](./gs54day54-project54.md).